Holic75/Baldurs-gate-dnd-3.5/README.md

 – Can set Exploding Trap once per day starting from level 23, gets an additional use at level 28.
 ```
 SET EXPLODING TRAP
-This ability allows the rogue to set a powerful trap that unleashes a fireball which causes 10d6 damage (Save vs. Spell for half damage) and will knock its victims off their feet.
+This ability allows the rogue to set a powerful trap that unleashes a fireball which causes 10d6 damage (Save vs. Spell with -5 penalty for half damage) and will knock its victims off their feet.
 ```
 – Can set Time Trap once per day starting from level 25, gets an additional use at level 30.
 ```